Yu-Tsern/DigitalCertificateLab/lab4/README.md

 sudo curl -sSL http://bit.ly/2ysbOFE | bash -s 1.3.0-rc1 1.3.0-rc1 0.4.12
 ```

+## Fabcar example
+In order to get more familiar with Hyperledger fabric, you will go through an sample application that manages car ownerships in this section.

-## Network exploration
+### Network exploration
-In this section, you will try bringing up the blockchain network using scripts "byfn.sh".
+First, try to bring up the blockchain network using scripts "byfn.sh".

-### Network activation
+#### Network activation
 First, get into "fabric-samples/first-network" directory and then run the script.
 Take a look at the logs it generated.
 They shows details of how the network was brought up.
 ```
 cd fabric-samples/first-network